Wabash (WNC)

 With its first trailer reportedly built on two sawhorses, Wabash (NYSE:WNC) offers semi trailers, liquid transportation containers, truck bodies, and equipment for moving goods.

-- Earnings per share have dipped by 39.2% annually over the past five years, which is concerning because stock prices follow EPS over the long term
+• Earnings per share have contracted by 39.2% annually over the last five years, a headwind for returns as stock prices often echo long-term EPS performance

 Why There Are Better Opportunities Than Wabash